pjotrs-osnovskis/movie-app-ms2/README.md

 ### Implemented Features
   * Web application contains 2 pages and each page has a modal.
 Home has modal with movie description and Contact Us page has 2 modals for successful submission and error.
-  * Created by using HTML, CSS and Javascript, as well ad Bootstrap 5 and jQuery 3.6 frameworks, as well as [EmailJS](https://www.emailjs.com/) for contact form to work and [TMDB](https://www.themoviedb.org/) for movie API.
+  * Created by using HTML, CSS and Javascript, as well as Bootstrap 5 and jQuery 3.6 frameworks in addition with [EmailJS](https://www.emailjs.com/) for contact form to work and [TMDB](https://www.themoviedb.org/) for movie API.
 Added Google Fonts and FontAwesome for projects fonts and icons.
-  * Application is taking Poster image, Title, Score, Description, Release Date and Second poster from API.
+  * Application is taking Poster image, Title, Rating, Description, Release Date and Second poster from API.

 ### Potential Features to Add
   * Trailers for movie preview modal.
   * Where to watch based on movie theaters around customers location.
   * If movie is out and not in theater - Buy/Rent or Watch Now option.
   * Login option, for customers convenience as well as track of bought/rented movies, generating recommendations based on previous movie experience.
+  * Writing reviews and comments on movies.

 ## Technologies Used